Port St. Lucie wants to expand Port District

 "Another reason is to go to new restaurants, different restaurants," Sparkman said.

-"And it’s up high where you can sit and see the water and watch people walking, that would be something nice," April Richard said.
-"One restaurant, okay.
-But to have a bunch of them I think is going to spoil it.”)
+"And it's up high where you can sit and see the water and watch people walking, that would be something nice," April Richard said.
+"One restaurant, OK.
+But to have a bunch of them I think is going to spoil it."

 To learn more about the development here at the port and other projects taking place around the city, you can take part in the Citizen Summit.
 There’s a virtual event on Feb.
 3 from 6 p.m. to 8 p.m. and an in-person event on Feb.
 5 from 9 a.m. until 12 p.m. at the Mid-Florida Credit Union Event Center.